Stone Protectors: Video game

 A Super NES game based on the property was released in November 1994 by Kemco.
 A Genesis version was developed and completed, but not released back then.
-This version, intended to be published by Vic Tokai, was finally leaked to the public in 2010 by Nesplayer.com.
-It was finally given an official release by Piko Interactive in March 2022, together with a re-release of the SNES version.
+This version, intended to be published by Vic Tokai, was leaked to the public in 2010 by Nesplayer.com.
+It was finally given an official release by Piko Interactive in March 2022, alongside a re-release of the SNES version.

 Stone Protectors features 10 levels in which the heroes – Clifford, Cornelius, Chester, Maxwell, and Angus – battle The Predators throughout their mission to retrieve Zok's crystal and bring them all back to the kingdom.
 Weapons can also be acquired but only used by certain characters.
 Depending on the difficulty setting, the game's ending scene also features different music in which the Stone Protectors are seen performing as a band.

 GamePro gave the game a generally negative review, commenting that the graphics are good but the animation is poor, and the controls make it difficult to pull off special attacks or counteract enemy attacks.
 They concluded that the game, while not without merits, is overall "a frustrating journey."